 - You always have the right to say "no" to your friend whenever you want to.
 In a healthy friendship, you should not be afraid of losing a friend because you say "no." Good friends should respect your right to say no about anything and not give you a hard time.
 It is important that you show your friend the same respect when they say no to you.

 - If you and your friend disagree about something or have an argument, it does not mean that you have an unhealthy relationship.
 It’s normal to feel upset when you disagree with a friend.
-The most important thing to remember is how you communicate your disagreement.
 You won't always agree with what your friend has to say.
 As long as you and your friend can talk to one another and listen to what each person has to say, you should be able to work through a disagreement.
 Healthy friendships involve trust and being able to respect each other's differences.

 - The friends that you make and the relationships you develop will help you learn a lot about yourself.
 Your friendships may be the most important thing to you right now.
 You will find out what things you like to do together but more importantly, you will learn about the kind of friends you want to have and the kind of friend you want to be to others.